Fred Gardiner: Early life

 Fred Gardiner was born on January 21, 1895, in Toronto, one of three children born to David and Victoria Gardiner, the others being Myrtle and Samuel.
-David Gardiner was born in October 1854 in county Monaghan, Ireland, one of ten children.
+David Gardiner was born in October 1854 in County Monaghan, Ireland, one of ten children.
 David emigrated to Toronto in 1874 and worked as a labourer, then as a carpenter, and eventually as an attendant at the Toronto Asylum for the Insane and a longer-term position as a guard at the Central Prison on Strachan Avenue.
 While working at the Asylum, he met Victoria Robertson from Port Hope, Ontario.
 The two married in April 1888.
 Son Samuel was born in 1892, Fred in 1895 and Myrtle in 1898.
 The family lived on Arthur Street (now Dundas Street West), near Euclid Street, in the west-end of Toronto before it settled at 199½ Euclid in 1911.

 As a child, Fred, known as Ted, assisted his father, who was a landlord for several properties in the Arthur-Euclid area.
 Fred also delivered telegrams by bicycle on holidays and weekends.
 Fred attended Grace Street School, (where he had to repeat fourth grade) until 1909 when he started to attend Parkdale Collegiate Institute on Jameson Avenue.
 It was in the third year at Parkdale that Gardiner started to develop his competitiveness, a trait he would use for material gain and political ends later in life.

 In 1911, Gardiner first became involved in politics.
 His father, a member of the Loyal Orange Lodge, was also a member of the Conservative Party.
 Fred first helped out on a campaign for the board of education.
-In December 1911, he worked on the campaign for E. W. J. Owens in the provincial election.
+In December 1911, he worked on the campaign for E. W. J. Owens in the provincial election for the riding of Toronto South.

 In 1913, Gardiner entered the University of Toronto, in general arts, transferring in the second year to honours political science.
 Gardiner paid for his tuition out of his own savings.
 Gardiner joined the varsity rugby team in 1914, a year that the team won the national championship.
 Gardiner had to drop out of the varsity team when he did not have enough money for the fees, and his father refused to pay.
 Gardiner worked hard at his studies and won the political economy department's Alexander Mackenzie Medal in 1916.